bravegrumpy/merther/src/misunderstood/chapters/09_Irredeemable.md

 _Morgana babbled something incomprehensible into his chest.
 If Arthur really thought about it, it would have sounded something like a no, but it was super non-obvious._

 _It only took a few minutes as Arthur’s pace increased, becoming less gentle.
-He placed a finger into Morgna’s mouth, to keep it occupied, and to muffle the noises she was making.
+He placed a finger into Morgana's mouth, to keep it occupied, and to muffle the noises she was making.
 His own grunts were manly, but girls were supposed to stay silent while they pleased their men.
 Arthur decided that he was happy to have Morgana be his Little Lady for the rest of time._

 _Arthur’s pace then became erratic, as he felt himself release into Morgana’s warmth.
 He felt the warm pleasure of her womb, and tingling all of her his body.
 Once he was done shuddering, he slowly pulled himself out of Morgana with a pop.
 He grabbed her juices, and rubbed up towards the top of his now soft dick.
 However, seeing Morgana clearly zoned out on a bed, with his seed dripping out from her, made his adolescent dick twitch._